Italiano Visualizza questa pagina in Italiano

 Sources and links (Translation) (**)

-(2) Italian www.formulazero.it/mosport_stampa.htmlDescription of Mosport circuit, by Massimiliano "MaxiV" Vannini
+(2) www.formulazero.it/mosport_stampa.htmlDescription of Mosport circuit, by Massimiliano "MaxiV" Vannini

 (3) Italian Autosprint 39/1972 (page 22)New box building to be built next spring